tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

   - When a person's preferences are very strong, these lines may get lost, but they are there

-# Who Would Best Appreciate a Spiritual Portrait?
+# Chapter 4: People Who Would Appreciate a Spiritual Portrait the Most

 How to determine whether you would like to see your Spiritual Portrait.